 Braces are an investment in your child’s lifelong oral health and confidence.
 They help young people keep their teeth as they age and avoid preventable issues.

-If you have concerns about your child’s bite or crooked teeth, feel free to contact our office in NW Calgary to schedule a consultation.
+If you have concerns about your child’s bite or crooked teeth, contact our dental clinic in NW Calgary to schedule a consultation.